wcwilson1950/cute-modal/README.md

 ## Usage

-There are 3 functions exported from the javascript file:
+There are 4 functions exported from the javascript file:
 - cuteModal display a one or two button confirmation modal.
 The two button modal has a type of **question**
 - cuteToast display a toast timed message
 - cuteLoadWait display/hide a modal ajax load.
+- cuteOptions displays options modal.
 ### cuteModal

 ```javascript